-Based on extensive testing last spring, PCAs have several effective options from which to control DBM (Table 1).
-Products active on larvae (larvicides) include: Radiant, Entrust, Proclaim, Avaunt, Exirel, Minecto Pro, Dibrom, Verimark, Bacillus thuringiensis, aizawaii (Xentari).
-Prodcuts with good adult activity (adulticides) include: Lannate, Lorsban, Dibrom.
+Based on extensive testing the last three seasons, PCAs have several effective options from which to control DBM (Table 1).
+Products active on larvae (larvicides) include: Radiant, Entrust, Proclaim, Avaunt, Exirel, Verimark, Dibrom, Bacillus thuringiensis, aizawaii (Xentari).
+Products with good adult activity (adulticides) include: Lannate, Lorsban, Pyrethroids, and Dibrom.
 We strongly suggest for resistance management purposes that modes of action be rotated where an alternative product is applied on each subsequent spray to eliminate consecutive uses of the same MOA.
 We also recommend that larvicides not be tank-mixed, but do suggest tank mixing an adulticide with a larvicide when moths are present.

-• Maximize insecticide application whenever possible
+• Maximize insecticide applications whenever possible